okfn/ckanjs-deprecated/README.rst

-A fully-featured javascript-only interface to CKAN_ sites.
+A fully-featured javascript-only interface to CKAN_ sites (entitled DataDeck).

 With its modular design it can also function as a javascript library for those wishing to do their own development.